 “The poor old creature seemed now indeed like someone being drawn, lured, into events of which he has no real comprehension, by people with whom he wishes to be friendly, even to play, who entice him by encouraging that wish and by whom, because they really despise and desire to humiliate him, he is finally entangled.”

-“It was one of those pictures that, even though you have arrived in the middle, grip you with the instant conviction that it is the best film you have ever seen in your life;”
+Read up to: “It was one of those pictures that, even though you have arrived in the middle, grip you with the instant conviction that it is the best film you have ever seen in your life;”…Which is a good summary comparison with this whole book … As is the equivocal bull, too?

 Another astonishing chapter.
 Intermitted with silences, Y’s futuristic memories — and my earlier mentions of a Dream Archipelago and an Oxymoron — memories as premonitions of her idyllic life with G, a beautiful description of where they will live together, a description intermitted with the real-time bullfights, passages that you will never forget.